elugens/hello-javascript/docs/general-javascript-questions/code-quality/coding-style.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A great way to reduce nesting levels is handling minimum conditions early.
 The goal is to reduce nested code blocks that isolate variable access.
 The benefits of writing code in this fashion are increased readability and faster code because of early conditional error checks.
-If, the code fails early then it is handled without continuity.<br /><br />
+If the code fails early, then it is handled without continuity.<br /><br />
   <strong>Here are some rules of thumb for reducing nesting in your code:</strong><br /><br />
   <ol>
-    <li>Keep conditional blocks short.
-It increases readability by keeping things local.</li>
+    <li>Keep your conditional blocks brief.
+Keeping things local improves readability.</li>
-    <li>Consider refactoring when your loops and branches that are more than 2 levels deep.</li>
+    <li>Think about restructuring if your loops and branches are more than two layers deep.</li>
-    <li>Think about moving nested logic into separate functions.
-For example, if you need to loop through a list of objects that each contain a list (such as a protocol buffer with repeated fields), you can define a function to process each object instead of using a double nested loop.</li>
+    <li>Consider separating layered logic into distinct functions.
+For example, you may write a function to handle each item instead of using a double nested loop to cycle through a list of objects containing a list (such as a protocol buffer with repeated fields).</li>
   </ol>
 </div><br />
-  <div><strong className="codeExample">The two constructs have the same output:</strong><br /><br />
+  <div><strong className="codeExample">The two constructs below are identical:</strong><br /><br />

   <div></div>